orbaone/orba-one-android-sdk/README.md

   Step.INTRO, // Welcome step - gives your user a short overview of the flow.
 [Optional, Default].
   Step.ID, // Photo ID step - captures the user's identification document.
 [Default].
   Step.FACESCAN, // Selfie Video step - captures a video of the user for liveness detection.
 [Default].
-  Step.COMPLETE // Final Step - alerts the user that the verification process is completed.
+  Step.COMPLETE // Final Step - informs the user that the verification process is completed.
 [Optional].
   };

 OrbaOne oneSdk = new OrbaOne.Builder()